-ISPs should be encouraged to keep log records including the calling numbers as a good management practice ... administrative guidelines on record-keeping by ISPs should be drawn up ...(paras.
-8.24, 8.26)
+ISPs should be encouraged to keep log records including the calling numbers as a good management practice ... administrative guidelines on record-keeping by ISPs should be drawn up ... (paras.
+8.24, 8.26).

 The Working Group recommends that ISPs be encouraged to retain log records for a reasonable period of time, such as six months.
 Whether or not six months is in practice a reasonable period of time depends on the volume of traffic on the Internet, which is increasing all the time.
-This area may require further consideration.
+This area would require further consideration to avoid such requirements being a burden to the service providers.

-Consumers should be encouraged to choose ISPs who adopt the good management practices set out in these [industry] guidelines .. (para.
+Consumers should be encouraged to choose ISPs who adopt the good management practices set out in these [industry] guidelines ... (para.
 8.27).
 Internet users should be encouraged to make use of the Public Key Infrastructure for enhanced security, although the requirement should not be made mandatory (para.
 8.23).

 Consumer awareness would be the key to success.
 This is a significant undertaking given that the average consumer has a limited awareness of such matters, as well as of technologies such as PKI.
+Direction should be given on the standards of such guidelines, and on the business practices that should be adopted by the service providers.